platformatic/platformatic/docs/db/migrations.md

 ### Automatically on server start
-To run migrations when Platformatic DB starts, you need to use the config file root property `migrations`.
+To run migrations when Platformatic DB starts,configure the `migrations` property in your project config file.

 There are two options in the `"migrations"` property
 - `dir` (_required_) the directory where the migration files are located.
 It will be relative to the config file path.